How do I find the Competition?

 I don’t care how “revolutionary” your product or startup may be, there are always competitors.
 And by accumulating the knowledge of what your competitors are doing, you can better strategize the direction you’d like to take that is best for the startup.

 Here is how I would frame a competitor analysis

 Take every company in the competitive landscape, and obtain information over the following:

 Once you have this (As a bare minimum)

-This is the diligence I along with many other startup founders employed to gain a fresh understanding of our respective competition.
+This is the diligence I along with many other startup founders, employed to gain a fresh understanding of our respective competition.

 As you and your team start to prepare to go to battle and compete, I’d highly recommend you all read: Sun Tzu’s the Art of War.
-It definitely helped me get a general’s perspective on how to lead your team (startup) into battle and what elements you should take advantage of when dealing with opponents (competitors).
+It definitely helped me get a general perspective on how to lead your team (startup) into battle and what elements you should take advantage of when dealing with opponents (competitors).

-Translated by Lionel Giles and just a price of $2.49 on paperback, this is a must have.
+Translated by Lionel Giles and just a price of $2.49 in paperback, this is a must-have.
 When Evan Spiegel, Co-Founder of SnapChat was threatened by Mark Zuckerberg from Facebook of a competing product called Poke, Spiegel gave each employee a copy of the “Art of War” to his team.
 Poke went on to debut on December 21, but only briefly ruled the charts in Apple’s App Store before Snapchat was once again in the lead.
 Check out the story here from Business Insider.

 It’s my hope, that armed with these resources, you feel a little more prepared to take on the opponents in your competitive landscape.

 I’d love to hear from you all, so please never hesitate to reach out @Rayyanislam1, or to even express your own stories on how you overcame your competition.
 In my experience, these are some of the best stories to discuss.